Charikar: History

 In 1221, the Battle of Parwan was fought near Charikar, in which Jalal al-Din Mangburni with a large army defeated a column of 30,000 soldiers of the invading Mongols.
 He later escaped into the northern Punjab, and avoided the immediate consequences of the fall of the Khwarezmid Empire.

 At the beginning of the 19th century, Charikar became a flourishing commercial town of several thousand inhabitants.
 Charikar was the location of major battle during the First Anglo-Afghan War.
 In 1841 a British garrison was massacred by Afghans led by Mir Masjidi Khan, and the Anglo-Indian army officer Major Eldred Pottinger was badly wounded.

-During the Soviet–Afghan War (1979–1989), the region around Charikar was the scene to some of the fiercest fighting.
+During the Soviet–Afghan War (1979–1989), the region around Charikar saw fierce fighting.
 Some areas around Charikar served as a stronghold of the Liberation Organization of the People of Afghanistan (SAMA).
 Charikar was at the front line between Ahmad Shah Massoud's Northern Alliance and the Taliban who captured Kabul in 1996.
-In January 1997 the Taliban took control of Charikar, but Massoud recaptured it by July.
-In August 1999 the Taliban launched an offensive and briefly captured Charikar, before Massoud counterattacked and drove them out again.
+Charikar, Jabal Saraj District and Gulbahar were captured in January of 1997.

 On 14 August 2011, a team of about six suicide bombers attacked the governor's palace in Charikar.
 The Governor Abdul Basir Salangi survived but 19 people were killed to which the Taliban claimed responsibility.

 On 19 May 2020, gunmen opened fire inside a mosque in Charikar, killing 11 worshipers and injuring 16 others when they were offering the evening prayer after breaking their Ramadan fast.
 The Taliban denied involvement in the attack.

 In late August 2020, the city was the site of floods that killed at least 92 people.

 Following the Taliban takeover of Afghanistan in 2021, the Taliban provincial governor of Parwan province announced in December 2022 that the name of the city would be changed.
 One news source said the new name of the town was "Imam Abu Hanifa", while another reported the new name as "Imam Azam".
 A government official from the former Afghan regime said the renaming was the beginning of an anti-Farsi campaign by the regime.